harvard-lil/perma/README.md

 You'll need a Django friendly database.
 If you want to use MySQL, something like the following can be used to create a new user and a new database:

 	mysql -u root -psomepasshere
-	mysql> create database perma character set utf8; grant all on perma.* to perma@'%' identified by 'perma';
+	mysql> create database perma character set utf8; grant all on perma.* to perma@'localhost' identified by 'perma';
 	mysql -u perma -pperma perma

 ### Settings